Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/03-hands_on-diversity.md

 ## Transformation of data

-Since our metagenomes have different sizes, it is imperative to convert the number of assigned read into percentages (i.e. relative abundances) to compare them.
+Since our metagenomes have different sizes, it is imperative to convert the number of assigned reads into percentages (i.e. relative abundances) to compare them.

 We can achieve this with:
 ~~~